 U.S. Prisoner Transport Services, Inc, of Melbourne, FL (Private)

 In 2000, Congress enacted the Interstate Transportation of Dangerous Criminals Act.
-The law establishes federal standards including staff certification and training, meal and restroom breaks, proper heating, ventilation and safety of vehicles, first aid kits, and female staff supervision of women prisoners.
-Unfortunately, not all prisoner transportation companies are in compliance with this law.
-Most prisoner transport is contracted by small, local or regional companies who use vans and other passenger vehicles and are thus exempt from most federal regulations regarding operation of commercial over-the-road vehicles.
-Private prisoner transportation services using vans or cars are not required to have commercial driver’s licenses, to provide regular vehicle maintenance, or to observe federal regulations restricting the number of hours that drivers can travel between rest stops.
+The law establishes federal standards, including staff certification and training, meal and restroom breaks, proper heating, ventilation, and safety of vehicles, first aid kits, and female staff supervision of women prisoners.
+The law is federally mandated and therefore does not apply to small, local, or regional companies, which are the majority of the companies involved in the sector.
+The prisoner transportation services using vans or cars are also not required to have commercial driver’s licenses, provide regular vehicle maintenance, or to observe federal regulations restricting the number of hours that drivers can travel between stops.